snur206/reading-notes/401/class32notes.md

 # [Class 32 Reading Notes](https://github.com/snur206/reading-notes/blob/main/401/class31notes.md)

-This topic matters because it i
+This topic matters because it is a intro to GraphQL.

 ## Questions